privacyguides/privacyguides.org/docs/browsers.en.md

         - [:fontawesome-brands-opera: Opera](https://addons.opera.com/extensions/details/ublock)
         - [:fontawesome-brands-github: Source](https://github.com/gorhill/uBlock)

-We also suggest adding the [Actually Legitimate URL Shortener Tool](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/LegitimateURLShortener.txt) list and any of the regional lists that might apply to your browsing habits.
-To add this list, first access settings by clicking on the uBO icon, then the settings icon ( :gear: ).
-Go to the bottom of the Filter lists pane and place a checkmark next to Import under the Custom section.
-Paste the URL of the filter list above into the text area that appears below and click "Apply changes".
+!!! danger "Stick to the default filter lists"

     Additional filter lists do slow things down and may increase your attack surface, so only apply what you need.

-uBlock Origin also has different [blocking modes](https://github.com/gorhill/uBlock/wiki/Blocking-mode).
-The easy mode [might not](https://www.ranum.com/security/computer_security/editorials/dumb/) necessarily keep you safe from every tracker out there, whereas the more advanced modes let you control exactly what needs to run.
+If there is a vulnerability in uBlock Origin, third party filters can provide malicious rules to exploit it.

 ### AdGuard for Safari